SofaPirate/Plaquette/docs/features.rst

 to `Processing <https://processing.org/>`_.

-Compare the following attempt to make an `LED blink <https://www.arduino.cc/en/Tutorial/BuiltInExamples/Blink>`_ when pressing a button in Arduino, versus Plaquette's real-time approach:
+Compare the following attempt to make an `LED blink <https://www.arduino.cc/en/Tutorial/BuiltInExamples/Blink>`_ when pressing a button in Arduino using blocking calls to ``delay()`` to wait 500 milliseconds (0.5 seconds) between each flip of the LED, versus Plaquette's real-time approach using a square oscillator with a one-second period:

 +------------------------------------------------+------------------------------------------------+
 | Arduino                                        | Plaquette                                      |